The Society for Historical Archaeology Publications Style Guide

 D. Table and Figure Specifications

-Only typed material that can be composed is to be named a table; if material is to be photographically reproduced, then it is a figure (see part 2 below, Original Figures).
-Before creating a table, decide if a table is called for.
+Only typed material that can be composed is to be named a table; if material is to be photographically reproduced, then it is a figure (see part 2 below, “Original Figures”).
+Before creating a table, decide whether a table is called for.
 Keep short informal tables and lists within the regular paragraph structure.
-For example, for short descriptions: “The rim border on ceramic platters consists of three zones of designs (from top to bottom): (1) vertical lines, with thick dashes at the rim; (2) a wide, solid line placed parallel to the rim; and (3) a band of Style G panels.”
-Note that parentheses surround the imbedded numbers.
+For example, for short descriptions: “The rim border on ceramic platters consists of three zones of designs: (1) vertical lines with thick dashes at the rim; (2) a wide, solid line placed parallel to the rim; and (3) a band of Style G panels.”
+Note that parentheses surround the embedded numbers.

 1. Tables